-The rooster dance entails dropping one wing to the ground and shuffling around the hen whom he has selected to mate with.
-The wing that is facing the hen will be dropped to the ground while he ‘dances’ around her showing his interest.
+The rooster dance entails dropping one wing to the ground and shuffling around the hen he selected to mate with.

-Once on top of the hen he will begin ‘treading’ – this helps him find his balance.
-He will also grab her comb or head and neck feathers to further steady himself.
+Once on top of the hen, he will begin ‘treading’ – this helps him find his balance.
+He will also grab her comb or head and neck feathers to steady himself further.

 Hen Mating Behavior

-In many breeds of hen this natural instinct has almost been bred out of them so they don’t waste time and energy in being broody.
+In many hen breeds, this instinct has almost been bred out of them, so they don’t waste time and energy in being broody.

 However, there are still many good breeds that will happily turn broody during the summer months.